kobmaki/kobmon-icinga2mib/README.md

 You found the documention under [doc/](doc/) and start with page [documentation](doc/00-A-documentation.md).

 ## What is inside the directories?
-* doc - contains documentation in markdown format
+* [doc/](doc/) - contains documentation in markdown format
 * bin - everything to execute, like scripts, helper
 * conf - configuration files
 * admin - administration helper
+* htdocs - html files, mainly mib convert for different programs
+* share - mib file for icinga2

 ## Contact
 For contact info look at page [contact](https://github.com/kobmaki/).